Jonathan-Luo01/Jonathan_BlueStampPortfolio/index.md

 |:--:|:--:|:--:|:--:|
 | Jonathan L | Monta Vista High School | Computer Science | Incoming Junior

-**Replace the BlueStamp logo below with an image of yourself and your completed project.
-Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone Image](project.jpg)

 # Final Milestone